 Defining Monster Horror

 Monster horror can be defined in two ways.
 An animal of terrifying shape, like the creature portrayed in the space horror Life (2017).
-Or, as one who wanders away from their normal behavior, as portrayed in the German horror film Goodnight Mommy (2014)
+Or, like one who wanders away from their normal behavior, as portrayed in the German horror film Goodnight Mommy (2014)

 Sure, monsters huff and puff.
 Monsters blow the house down.
 Angry monsters stomp cities flat as pancakes.
 Still, other monsters remind us that “in space, no one can hear you scream.”
 And then, there are the “mental monsters.”
 The kind which feed off human emotions.